-The mark to market gains or losses of open sales are recognised through adjustments in the consolidated income statement and to trade receivables or payables on the consolidated statement of financial position.
+The mark to market gains or losses of open sales are recognised through adjustments in the consolidated income statement and to trade receivables or payables in the consolidated statement of financial position.
 The Group determines the mark to market prices using forward prices at the end of each reporting period.
-As at 31 December 2015, there were 11,634 tonnes (2014: 5,370 tonnes) of aluminium which had been shipped and remained open as to price.
-The embedded derivative arising from these open sales has been recognised as a derivative financial instrument as at 31 December 2015.
+As at 31 December 2016, there were 9,096 tonnes (2015: 11,634 tonnes) of aluminium which had been shipped and remained open as to price.
+The embedded derivative arising from these open sales was recognised as a derivative financial instrument as at 31 December 2016.

-The Group also enters into aluminium forward contracts to swap the floating selling price of its aluminium sold under the provisional pricing arrangements (described above) to a fixed selling price.
+The Group also enters into aluminium forward contracts to swap a floating selling price of its aluminium sold under the provisional pricing arrangements (described above) to a fixed selling price.
 For aluminium forward contracts that are entered into prior to the physical shipments of the aluminium, they are treated as cash flow hedges from the dates of entering into these contracts until the respective shipment dates.
 Thereafter, any gains or losses from these contracts (if not settled in the month of each shipment) are recognised in the consolidated income statement.
 For aluminium forward contracts that are entered into after the physical shipments of the aluminium, any gains or losses from these contracts are recognised directly in the consolidated income statement.